semiconducted/doxie-applescript/README.md

 Installation:

 1. Open the file DoxieProcessScript.scpt in a text editor.

 2. Change the path variables at the top of the script to match the folders you want to use.

-2. Put the file DoxieProcessScript.scpt somewhere on your computer where you won't move it.
+3. Put the file DoxieProcessScript.scpt somewhere on your computer where you won't move it.
 I suggest "/Users/<yourusername>/Library/Workflows/Applications/Folder Actions/"

-2. Open Automator.
+4. Open Automator.

-3. Create a new Folder Action.
+5. Create a new Folder Action.

-4. At the very top, set "Folder Action received files and folders added to" to  ~/Pictures/DoxieEye-Fi.
+6. At the very top, set "Folder Action received files and folders added to" to  ~/Pictures/DoxieEye-Fi.

-4. Add the action "Run AppleScript" from the library on the left to the main window on the right.
+7. Add the action "Run AppleScript" from the library on the left to the main window on the right.

-5. Put the code:
+8. Put the code:

-run script ("/path-to-your-script" as POSIX file) in the Folder Action. e.g. run script ("/Users/username/Library/Workflows/Applications/Folder Actions/DoxieProcessScript.scpt" as POSIX file)
+run script ("/path-to-your-script" as POSIX file)

+in the Folder Action.
+E.g.

+run script ("/Users/username/Library/Workflows/Applications/Folder Actions/DoxieProcessScript.scpt" as POSIX file)

-7. Save everything.
+9. Save everything.

-8. Launch the program 'Folder Actions Setup" to double check the folder action is currently enabled.
+10. Launch the program 'Folder Actions Setup" to double check the folder action is currently enabled.